Skip links

 Lewis Stulcbauer

-Having completed his Honours at Curtin within our lab, Lewis is now doing the combined Masters and PhD program in clinical psychology at UWA, under the supervision of A/Prof Rodrigo Becerra, A/Prof Kristin Gainey, Dr David Preece, and Prof Wai Chen.
+Lewis is the Lab Manager.
+Lewis is doing the combined Masters and PhD program in clinical psychology at UWA, under the supervision of A/Prof Rodrigo Becerra, A/Prof Kristin Gainey, Dr David Preece, and Prof Wai Chen.
 Lewis is interested in exploring the role of emotion and emotion regulation in personality disorders, and how this may be applicable to the diagnosis and treatment of mental illness.
 Lewis currently works as a disability support worker and is also a Crisis Supporter at Lifeline WA.
 Lewis aims to pursue registration as a clinical psychologist.
 Lewis’ other interests include hiking, Brazilian Jiu-Jitsu and history.
 He is also a member of the Army Reserve.

 Email: lewis.stulcbauer@research.uwa.edu.au